Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-19-serverless-overview/hands-on-228a/hands-on-228a.md

 ### Description

-This template configures an API Gateway with a Lambda function backend.
+This example configures an API Gateway with a two Lambda functions as Backend APIs.
+The two Lambda function represents individual Microservices with base paths `/user-service` and `/order-service`.
+The API Gateway is supported with an Authorizer which authenticates all requests before they reach the microservices.

+The solution is broken down into two stacks -

+1. LambdaServices which configures all the Lambda functions which hold the microservices.
+2. ApiGatewayHttp which configures the API Gateway and related resources

 ### Operation